THE INDEPENDENT VOTING SYSTEM

 or a two-button machine), an ABSTAIN vote is recorded.

-- There is absolutely NO interlocking between one ballot position and another.
+- There must be absolutely NO interlocking between one ballot position and another.

 - No combination of voting selections is disallowed.

-- Since more than one candidate from each party can run, there will be no straight-party selection.
+- Since more than one candidate from each party can run, there shall be no straight-party selection.

 - The voter is allowed to make exactly the choices he wants.